Selah Marley

 Selah Louise Marley (born November 12, 1998) is an American model and singer.
-She is the daughter of rapper/singer Lauryn Hill and former football player Rohan Marley and a granddaughter of late reggae musician Bob Marley.
+She is the daughter of musician Lauryn Hill and former football player Rohan Marley and a granddaughter of late reggae musician Bob Marley.
 She has walked the runway for Chanel and served as a brand ambassador for the Chanel Chance fragrance.
-Marley has also acted as a muse for Dior's beauty line and starred in campaigns for Calvin Klein, Telfar and Michael Kors.
+Marley has starred in campaigns for Dior Beauty, Calvin Klein, Telfar and Michael Kors, as well as Beyoncé's Ivy Park, Kanye West's Yeezy and Rihanna's Fenty Beauty.
+She also acted as a muse for photographer Petra Collins, and has been the subject of artwork by painter Will Cotton.

-Her work has earned her features in American Vogue and CR Fashion Book, along with cover appearances for Wonderland, UK Sunday Times, and L'Uomo Vogue.
+Along with being featured in campaigns with Alton Mason, Sabrina Carpenter, and Lucky Blue Smith, Marley has appeared on the cover of several magazines.
 In 2017, she was named to the Maxim Hot 100 list.

-Early life and career
+Early life

 Marley was born to American singer Lauryn Hill and Jamaican entrepreneur Rohan Marley, who never legally married but had a long-term partnership for 15 years.
 She is the granddaughter of reggae icon Bob Marley.
 The name Selah is Hebrew, meaning "meditational pause".
 Marley has numerous siblings and half-siblings between her parents.
 The most recent addition is through her father's marriage to Brazilian model Barbara Fialho.
 Marley says that her childhood was complex and traumatic at times.

 Born in Miami and raised in South Orange, New Jersey, Marley attended Columbia High School in Maplewood, New Jersey.

 As of 2017, Marley was a student of New York University's Gallatin School of Individualized Study, concentrating on science, comparative religion, and philosophy.